Garry Reed combined a professional technical writing career and a passion for all things libertarian to become The Libertarian Opinionizer.

 “Libertarianism assumes that market forces always yield the best social outcome.”

 Not true.
-Libertarianism only assumes that markets should be free from coercion, intimidation and fraud.
-A market should be a place for the free, open, voluntary exchange of all human social spheres including economics, religion, education, familial relations, media, sports, arts, entertainment, love & sex and all of the humanitarian and charitable concerns.
+Libertarianism only assumes that markets should be free from coercion, intimidation, and fraud.
+A market should be a place for the free, open, and voluntary exchange of all human social spheres including economics, religion, education, familial relations, media, sports, arts, entertainment, love & sex, and all of the humanitarian and charitable concerns.
 Whether or not markets yield the “best social outcomes” is up to the subjective values of each individual involved.